Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Health Pros and Cons

 We have all heard that neutering a male dog provides countless health benefits, such as reducing prostate and testicular cancer, but how true is that?
-While it is true that with no testicles, the chances for testicular cancer in a neutered dog are close to nil (unless there is an abdominal retained testicle) there are other important considerations.
+While it is true that with no testicles, the chances for testicular cancer in a neutered dog are close to nil (unless there is a retained testicle in the abdomen) there are other important considerations.
 Veterinary oncologist Kevin Hahn, admits that there are higher incidences of testicular cancer in intact animals but neutered dogs are predisposed to a 4 times greater risk for prostate cancer and a 1.5 to 3 times greater chance for developing bladder cancer.

 Laura J. Sanborn, which has reviewed extensive veterinary medical literature on the topic argues that the health risks derived from neutering may actually exceed the benefits.
 Her research paper is surely worth reading as it may be an eye-opener.
 So what are the health benefits of neutering male dogs?
 Laura lists the following three while she lists nine health conditions brought on by neutering!